Gender disparities in health: Race and ethnicity

-Race is a well known axis of oppression, where people of color tend to suffer more from structural violence.
+Race is a well-known axis of oppression, where people of color tend to suffer more from structural violence.
 For people of color, race can serve as a factor, in addition to gender, that can further influence one's health negatively.
 Studies have shown that in both high-income and low-income countries, levels of maternal mortality may be up to three times higher among women of disadvantaged ethnic groups than among white women.
-In a study on race and mother-death within the US, the maternal mortality rate for African Americans is close to four times higher than that of white women.
+In a study on race and mother death within the US, the maternal mortality rate for African Americans is close to four times higher than that of white women.
 Similarly in South Africa, the maternal mortality rate for black/African women and women of color is approximately 10 and 5 times greater respectively than that of white/European women.

 Socioeconomic status

-Although women around the world share many similarities in terms of the health-impacting challenges, there are also many distinct differences that arise from their varying states of socioeconomic conditions.
-The type of living conditions in which women live is largely associated with not only their own socioeconomic status, but also that of their nation.
+Although women around the world share many similarities in terms of health-impacting challenges, there are also many distinct differences that arise from their varying states of socioeconomic conditions.
+The type of living conditions in which women live is largely associated with not only their own socioeconomic status but also that of their nation.

-At every single age category, women in high income countries tend to live longer and are less likely to suffer from ill health than and premature mortality than those in low income countries.
+At every single age category, women in high-income countries tend to live longer and are less likely to suffer from ill health and premature mortality than those in low-income countries.
 Death rates in high-income countries are also very low among children and younger women, where most deaths occur after the age of 60 years.
-In low-income countries however, the death rates at young ages are much higher, with most death occurring among girls, adolescents, and younger adult women.
+In low-income countries, however, the death rates at young ages are much higher, with most deaths occurring among girls, adolescents, and younger adult women.
 Data from 66 developing countries show that child mortality rates among the poorest 20% of the population are almost double those in the top 20%.